-MANUAL MACHINING

-Set up and operation of manual machining equipment.
+MANUAL MACHINING LAB (3 credits) Set up and operation of manual machining equipment.
 Birmingham Mill and Nardini Engine Lathe will be introduced as the machining stations as well as manual operation of CNC equipment.
 Instructions on, set up, and quality part production will be the key attributes.